poptcorn/poptcorn.github.io/pages/post2.md

 I was hoping to see a kind of pattern with different eras separated into blobs, and different localities in blobs (like a blob for Bollywood, and a blob for Japanese cinema).
 But since I've just amputated 99% of the data to make it legible and calculable, that geography doesn't exist (also, see the prior post about lacking huge amounts of pre-1970s data).
 I *may* do a longrun on my work deck over some break to see if I can get this kind of picture, but that's not really possible soon since it's busy with actual work at the moment.

+As an aside, anyone notice a problem with the above?
+I said one of the most prolific directors was Alfred Hitchcock, and he's not in our network chart anywhere.
+This is because of the limitation in our data set of only the 60 most prolific actors, so he actually doesn't have many connections in the network we're calculating.
+This is an example of a selection bias removing a strong signal.

 Anyways, I just explored these by eye, and saw some strong connections, tabulated below (Is it just me, or do a lot of directors' favorite actors look suspiciously like themselves?
 ):